google/zetasql/docs/functions-and-operators.md

 Produces an error if the computation overflows, such as if the difference in nanoseconds between the two `TIMESTAMP` values overflows.

+Note: The behavior of the this function follows the type of arguments passed in.
+For example, `TIMESTAMP_DIFF(DATE, DATE, PART)` behaves like `DATE_DIFF(DATE, DATE, PART)`.

 **Return Data Type**